lachie4145/swarm-openrouter/README.md

 An educational framework exploring ergonomic, lightweight multi-agent orchestration.

+Doing this for fun and to learn more about LLMs and multi-agent orchestration.

+> [!WARNING]
+> Only models that support parameter 'tools' are currently supported.

 > [!WARNING]
 > Swarm is currently an experimental sample framework intended to explore ergonomic interfaces for multi-agent systems.
 It is not intended to be used in production, and therefore has no official support.
 (This also means we will not be reviewing PRs or issues!)
 >